 - Hiking boots

-Remember to take an extra battery when going to high altitude areas, since extreme cold may affect performance of electronic components.
-Keep your camera closely at all times.
+Remember to take an extra battery when going to high altitude areas, since extreme cold may affect the performance of electronic components.
+Keep your camera close at all times.

 - Water bottle

 - Daypack with:

 - Toilet paper

 - Trekking pole